scriptnull/vishnubharathi.codes/source/_posts/logarithms.md

 >
 > -- Steven S Skiena.
 The Algorithm Design Manual (Kindle Location 715).
 Kindle Edition.

-For example, a search on 1 million items using the above to strategies.
+For example, a search on 1 million items using the above two strategies.

 log<sub>3/2</sub>1,000,000 ≈ 35
 log<sub>2</sub>1,000,000 ≈ 20